Improving the Sight

 One of Bates' patients suffered from astigmatism and incipient cataract.
 He was seventy years old and effected a complete cure after palming continuously for twenty hours.
 Aldous Huxley recommends mental palming when the normal method is impossible.
 Simply close your eyes and imagine that you have covered them with your palms.
 It is not as effective as actually using your hands, of course, but extremely beneficial nonetheless.

-The reason that this works according to Huxley is that 'all parts of the body carry their own characteristic potentials'.
-He suggest that 'the placing of the hands over the eyes does something to the electrical condition of the fatigued organs'.
+The reason that this works according to Huxley is that 'all parts of the body carry their own characteristic potentials.'
+He suggested that 'the placing of the hands over the eyes does something to the electrical condition of the fatigued organs.'

-Edwin Babbit anticipated many of Bates' ideas in his Principles of Light and Colour.
+Edwin Babbitt anticipated many of Bates' ideas in his Principles of Light and Color2.
 He suggests that 'a person strongly charged with vitalizing force may sometimes animate and regulate these muscles [in the eye] with the ends of the fingers.

 Tensor Exercises